AzizaHP/MultipleTabs/README.md

 This repo is build with Java, Selenium, Cucumber with Gherkin languange, Maven, and TestNG.
-Ensure you have installed those packages to IntelliJ IDEA and installed JDK.
+Ensure you have installed those packages to IntelliJ IDEA, chrome driver, and installed JDK.

 For test case of this project, can be find in **src > test > resources > MultipleTabs.feature**